Nispeter/nispeter.github.io/_pages/about.md

 author_profile: true
 ---

-Systems and gameplay game developer.
-Passionate and motivated, with a Bachelor's in Engineering, Software Engineering, and a Master's in Computer Science.
-A hobbyist, indie, and solo developer.
-Believer that games are works of art that create great experiences.
+I'm a systems and gameplay game developer, passionate and highly motivated, with a Bachelor's in Engineering (Software Engineering) and a Master's in Computer Science.
+As a hobbyist, indie, and solo developer, I believe that games are works of art capable of crafting unforgettable experiences.

+I have a strong interest in good coding practices and optimization, always striving to develop efficient and scalable systems.
+My focus lies in designing experiences, mechanics, and immersive ambiences that engage players deeply.
+I am particularly drawn to environmental storytelling and creating games that encourage players to think and explore.

 **Favorite Games:** Outer Wilds, Civilization VI, Dark Souls, Monster Hunter, and Warframe.